• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-Icing sugar: make it yourself using a coffee grinder or use store-bought powdered sugar.
+• Icing sugar: make it yourself using a coffee grinder or use store-bought powdered sugar.

-If you have never tried chestnut cream, you will be surprised to discover that it is a delicious topping for crepes and waffles or to make sandwiched cookies.
+• Chestnut cream: this French classic makes the whipped cream sweet and nutty.
+If you have never tried chestnut cream, you will be surprised to find it is a delicious topping for crepes and waffles, or for making sandwiched cookies.

-How to make meringue spheres
+How to make meringue domes

+Step 3.
 Gradually add caster (or superfine) sugar and whisk to get the glossy meringue (photo 1).

 Photo 1: Meringue in the bowl of a stand mixer Photo 2: Meringue into silicone molds